 Followers of the case wonder why a happy, smiling girl on the verge of young adulthood would travel across the country, especially since her purpose for reaching Ellis remains a mystery.
 The FBI has ruled out the possibility she was visiting a relative at the prison.

-Walker County detectives are working on solving her murder, 41 years later, now that the victim is known.
+Walker County detectives are working on solving her murder, over four decades later, now that the victim is known.
 They are using victimology and proximity to chase down leads, reviewing related cold cases with similar victims in the same area.

 There are plenty to choose from along I-45.